C-Sinclair/ash_ai/README.md

   mcp_resources do
     # Return HTML UI for a post
+    # Description is inherited from the :render_card action
     mcp_resource :post_card, "file://ui/post_card.html", Post, :render_card,
       mime_type: "text/html"

-    # Return JSON data about a post
+    # Return JSON data with custom description
     mcp_resource :post_metadata, "file://data/post.json", Post, :metadata,
+      description: "Metadata about the post including author and tags",
       mime_type: "application/json"
   end
 end
 ```

 Resources are exposed via the MCP server at `/mcp` and can be accessed by MCP-compatible clients.
 The action is called when the resource is read, and its return value is sent to the LLM.

+**Description Behavior**: Resource descriptions default to the action's description.
+You can override this by providing a `description` option in the DSL, which takes precedence.

 ### Tool Data Access